-Latin American crop protection sales were up 8% on the previous year (\$885.2 million v \$821.8 million).
-Underlying EBITDA at \$97.4 million was up 2% on the prior year's \$95.6 million.
+Latin American crop protection sales were up eight per cent on the previous year (\$885.2 million compared to \$821.8 million).
+Underlying EBITDA at \$97.4 million was up two per cent on the prior year's \$95.6 million.

-The Brazilian business grew sales by 11%, which was mostly volume-driven, and reflected increased demand in the soybean and pasture segments, and for solutions to a growing glyphosate-resistance issue.
-Nufarm continued to increase market share, with the total crop protection market in Brazil down 7% (in US dollars) in calendar year 2017.
+The Brazilian business grew sales by 11 per cent, which was mostly volume-driven, and reflected increased demand in the soybean and pasture segments, and for solutions to a growing glyphosate-resistance issue.
+Nufarm continued to increase market share, with the total crop protection market in Brazil down seven per cent (in US dollars) in calendar year 2017.
 The reduced market size was caused by competitor channel stock adjustments.
 It is now considered that industry channel inventories are back to normal levels.

 Pricing was very competitive, with margins impacted by the higher cost of active ingredients out of China and currency volatility.

-Argentina experienced a severe drought from November through April, which reduced soybean production by approximately 30%.
+Argentina experienced a severe drought from November through April, which reduced soybean production by approximately 30 per cent.
 Rains finally arrived in April/May, which provided a better outlook for the winter wheat season.
-Sales were down 16%, but earnings improved due to a focus on higher margin product sales and the benefit of price increases as the currency weakened.
+Sales were down 16 per cent, but earnings improved due to a focus on higher margin product sales and the benefit of price increases as the currency weakened.

-In contrast to last year, the average Brazilian Real exchange rate for the period was 6% weaker against the Australian dollar and the Argentina Peso 31% weaker.
-On a constant currency basis, Latin America sales would have increased 17% and underlying EBITDA 12%.
+In contrast to last year, the average Brazilian real exchange rate for the period was six per cent weaker against the Australian dollar and the Argentina peso 31 per cent weaker.
+On a constant currency basis, Latin America sales would have increased 17 per cent and underlying EBITDA 12 per cent.

 Credit conditions in Brazil eased during the year, off the back of improved farmer profitability.
 The business managed net working capital well, and combined with a reduction in bank base interest rates, this led to lower funding costs in the business.
-The currency exposures were managed well, given the increased volatility in Latin American currencies in FY18, with exchange losses across the crop and seeds businesses totalling \$19.5 million.
+The currency exposures were managed well, given the increased volatility in Latin American currencies in 2018, with exchange losses across the crop and seeds businesses totalling \$19.5 million.
 This is largely in line with the guidance given for the year.
 The company will continue to closely manage credit and currency exposures.